DavidHartman-Personal/Python-Template/mkdocs-docs/docs/index.md

 project documentation using Python, MkDocs, mkdocstrings, and the Material for MkDocs theme.

-Steps/Notes for this project:

-* Confirm required modules are available.

 ## Table Of Contents

 The documentation follows the best practice for